gterzian/spidermonkey_servo/README.md

 ### Short-term

-- Hide `js::jsapi` behdind safe and idiomatic Rust abstractions found in `components/script/dom/bindings`.
+- Hide `js::jsapi` behind safe and idiomatic Rust abstractions found in `components/script/dom/bindings`.
 - This also brings us closer to Web IDL spec.